 Your best bet is to find the balance between keeping your financial department happy and getting the functionality you need.
 Use your list of requirements as a guideline for which solutions to consider.
 Don’t chase after big promises and neat capabilities that ultimately won’t serve you right now.

 Now it’s time to get specific.
 Our goal is to make this whole process easier for you.
-To aid your search, our analyst team gathered a list of the top five dispatch management software solutions:
+To aid your search, our analyst team gathered a list of the top five dispatch management software products:

 The dispatch module has an interactive dashboard and two-way messaging.
 It also provides information about fleet availability using GPS data, ETA alerts, geo-fencing and LTL trip planning.
 You can customize the color-coded layouts and automatically calculate mileage.